Canada train blast: More bodies found in Lac-Megantic

 The town centre - where large areas have been wiped out - is being treated as a crime scene.

-Saturday will mark one week since the disaster.'Emergency situation'
+Saturday will mark one week since the disaster.

 The train, carrying 72 cars of crude oil, was parked shortly before midnight on Friday in the town of Nantes about seven miles (11km) away.